 Hepatitis B Vaccinations.
 In recent years, Hepatitis B vaccinations have been added to required childhood immunizations.
 Many young adults missed receiving this vaccination.
 Hepatitis B is a chronic infection of the liver transmitted through sex and/or contact with blood and/or body fluids.
 Students can obtain this immunization through Student Health Services.

 Bacterial Meningitis Vaccine Requirements for Entering Students.
 Texas Senate Bill 1107, passed in May 2011, requires all students entering a public, private, or independent institution of higher education in Texas as of January 2012 and thereafter to provide documentation that they have had a meningococcal (bacterial meningitis) vaccine or "booster" dose during the five-year period prior to but no later than 10 days before the first day of the first semester they will enter that institution.
 This requirement is not part of the admission process, but non-compliance will prevent students from registering for classes.
 Students must submit their documentation to Student Health Services as soon as they are admitted and have decided to attend Texas Tech.
 This submission mut be at least two weeks before their intended registration date, even if that date is during Red Raider Orientation.
-Students should send vaccination records to Student Health Services by one of the following: faxing to 806.743.1071, emailing email@example.com, or submitting by mail or in person to Student Wellness Center, 1003 Flint Ave., Box 43095, Lubbock, TX 79409-3095.
+Students should send vaccination records to Student Health Services by one of the following: fax to 806.743.1071, email firstname.lastname@example.org, or submit by mail or in person to Student Wellness Center, 1003 Flint Ave., Box 43095, Lubbock, TX 79409-3095.
 Students should include their Texas Tech "R" number, date of birth, and semester of entry on all documentation.
 For more information, refer to www.ttuhsc.edu/studenthealth.

 In accordance with state law, a student’s medical information is kept completely confidential and cannot be released to anyone, including parents and/or guardians, without the student’s written permission unless otherwise authorized by law.

 Student Legal Services is designed to bring legal advice and guidance within the reach of students.
-It was inaugurated at Texas Tech in 1973 and is staffed by three licensed attorneys, an administrative business assistant, law clerks, and student interns from the Texas Tech School of Law.
+It was inaugurated at Texas Tech in 1973 and is staffed by three licensed attorneys, an administrative business assistant, law clerks, and student externs from the Texas Tech School of Law.
 Appointments are necessary to ensure correct placement with the appropriate attorney.

 The primary objectives of the program are to provide students with confidential legal advice on individual problems and to establish an educational office designed to inform students of their obligation, duties, and rights as defined by a system of law.
 Informal lectures on legal topics of concern are conducted on request.
 Mediation services are also available.